 How to Avoid Commingling Funds

-Now you know why you shouldn’t commingle personal expenses with the business, so let’s talk about avoiding it.
+Now you know why you shouldn’t commingle funds, so let’s talk about avoiding it.
 There are a few easy things you can do today to help keep that sought-after separation between you and your business.

 These action items include:

-- Investing in bookkeeping software to provide detailed accounting information
+- Investing in bookkeeping software to document cash flow

 - Planning time to record transactions weekly or monthly (as frequently as possible)